alexisadrianc/Portfolio/README.md

 Welcome to the public repository of the Management System for a Real Estate Company specialized in Building Management.
 This project aims to provide a complete and efficient solution for the management of properties, tenants, payments, maintenance and more.

 ## Features
 - **Property Management:** Effectively manages all properties and units under the care of the real estate company.
-Records detailed information about each property, including address, features, photos and occupancy status.
+Records detailed information about each property, including address, features and occupancy status.

 - **Tenant Administration:** Keeps a complete record of tenants, their personal data, contact information and lease details.
 Facilitates the management of changes, renewals and lease terms.